ronaldhoek/WakeOnLanPortal/README.md

 # WakeOnLanPortal
-WakeOnLan webbased portal using WakeOnLan library
+Webbased portal using WakeOnLan library

 This project is based on the Aquila Technology WakeOnLan library
 Homepage: http://aquilawol.sourceforge.net/